openfga/rfcs/20231214-listUsers-api.md

 ListUsers and StreamedListUsers should strive to implement error handling semantics inline with the way ListObjects and StreamedListObjects do.
 Namely, the API  should strive to fulfill the request with its limits as much as possible.
 For the unary ListUsers endpoint, if and only if it cannot fulfill the requested `--listUsers-max-results` and at least one error occurred, then an error should be surfaced.
 For the StreamedListUsers endpoint, as errors are encountered they should be yielded over the stream.

 ### Typed Public Wildcard

-Special treatment is given to typed wildcards that match the criteria of a ListUsers query.
-Because they are not "users" in a normal sense, their results are separated from specific ID'd users with a dedicated `wildcard_types` property in the response body.
-This separation enables easier parsing of users and allows developers to handle the wildcard case to their specific needs.

 ```go
 type user